Aspley Men’s Shed Helps Create Bowling Wall Of Fame

 Photo Credit: University of Queensland

-What the Research Is Designed to Do
+What the Findings Are Meant to Do

 The full research paper is available here.
 UQ’s Institute for Social Science Research can be contacted through issr.uq.edu.au.
 Maps and media resources from the study are available through the UQ newsroom at news.uq.edu.au.